vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 ## Implementation

-We will need to add a new component type to Vector, call it `Table`.
+We will need to add a new component type to Vector, call it `EnrichmentTable`.
 On loading the Vector config these instances will be created and will load the data that they are pointing to.

 The entire data file will be loaded into memory upon starting Vector, so all lookups will be performed in memory.
-A `Table` will need to provide threadsafe, readonly access to the data that it loads.
+An `EnrichmentTable` will need to provide threadsafe, readonly access to the data that it loads.

-VRL will need to maintain the concept of `Table`.
+VRL will need to maintain the concept of `EnrichmentTable`.
 This can be created as an additional element to the `vrl::Value` type.
 On compilation, the available tables can be added to the Variable type definitions.
 This ensures that during compilation the functions will access valid tables.

 ### Indexing

-Although the first version is not going to be doing any indexing into the data it is worth bearing it in mind as we will most likely need to add this in due course.
+Although the initial MVP version is not going to be doing any indexing into the data it is worth bearing it in mind as we will most likely need to add this in due course.

 In order to perform the indexing VRL needs to know which fields to index.
 The criteria is being passed in as an object.
 If the type def for that object is